Edible Mushrooms

 Admirable Boletus

-Edible Mushrooms are fun to harvest and the Admirable Boletus Mushroom is one of the best edible mushrooms for eating, it is also known as the velvet top mushroom.
+Edible-Mushrooms, Admirable Boletus Mushroom, Vancouver Island, BCEdible Mushrooms are fun to harvest, and the Admirable Boletus Mushroom is one of the best edible mushrooms for eating.
+It is also known as the velvet top mushroom.
 It has a semi-sweet, spicy aroma and a slightly milder taste than the king or red cap boletus mushroom.
 This mushroom grows all over Vancouver Island.
 Sometimes in the hundreds.
-It’s quite amazing to see them growing in such abundance and to take some home for the frying pan is wonderful.
+It’s quite amazing to see them growing in such abundance, and to take some home for the frying pan is wonderful.
 Read More….

 Angel Wing Mushroom

-Angel Wing Mushrooms are white fan-shaped Edible Mushrooms that grows shelf-like.
-It is a very thin fleshed mushroom that feels dry and smooth to the touch, they could be hairy to the touch on top.
-The gills are quite crowded, narrow, and range in colour from white to cream, the spore print is white.
+Edible-Mushrooms, Angel Wing Mushroom, Vancouver Island, BCAngel Wing Mushrooms are white, fan-shaped Edible Mushrooms that grow shelf-like.
+It is a very thin-fleshed mushroom that feels dry and smooth to the touch; it could be hairy to the touch on top.
+The gills are quite crowded, narrow, and range in colour from white to cream; the spore print is white.
 Angel wings are one of my favourite wild mushrooms, if only for their beauty alone.
 Read More….

 Apricot Jelly Mushroom

-Apricot Jelly Mushroom, Vancouver Island, BCThe Apricot Jelly Mushroom is a beautiful little gem that is very easily recognized.
+Edible-Mushrooms, Aprocot Jelly Mushroom, Vancouver Island, BCThe Apricot Jelly Mushroom is a beautiful little gem that is very easily recognized.
 It’s the colour of salmon flesh and looks a bit like a human tongue sticking out of the ground.
-You will find it growing on well-rotted wood in conifer forests, it is quite common on Vancouver Island.
-It can grow up to 15 cm high but is usually smaller than that, it is funnel-shaped but always has a slot down one side.
+You will find it growing on well-rotted wood in conifer forests; it is quite common on Vancouver Island.
+It can grow up to 15 cm high, but is usually smaller than that.
+It is funnel-shaped but always has a slot down one side.
 Read More….

 Blue Chanterelle

-Blue Chanterelle, Vancouver Island, BCAlthough it is quite often referred to as the Blue Chanterelle Mushroom, this wild mushroom is not a chanterelle at all.
+Blue Chanterelle Mushroom, Vancouver Island, BCAlthough it is quite often referred to as the Blue Chanterelle Mushroom, this wild mushroom is not a chanterelle at all.
 Mycologists have placed it into the genus Polyozellus, a member of the Thelephoraceae family.
-It is a mushroom of the lowland forests, it grows best in the wet spruce and fir forests of the BC coastal region.
+It is a mushroom of the lowland forests; it grows best in the wet spruce and fir forests of the BC coastal region.
 I have seen these in large groups a few times, but have mostly seen them as single mushrooms.
 Read More….

 Brittle Cinder

-Brittle Cinder Mushroom, Vancouver Island, BCBrittle Cinder affects a vast array of tree species, infection usually occurs through wounds in the bark.
+Edible-Mushrooms, Brittle Cinder Mushroom, Vancouver Island, BCBrittle Cinder affects a vast array of tree species; infection usually occurs through wounds in the bark.
 This can result in significant strength loss, so careful consideration should be taken if this fungus is located on a tree.
-If this were to attack trees growing upwind from a structure, it could cause the trees to blow down in a wind storm.
-Brittle Cinder is an edible but not very choice, I would look for better-eating mushrooms before eating this one.
+If this were to attack trees growing upwind from a structure, it could cause the trees to blow down in a windstorm.
+Brittle Cinder is an edible but not very choice; I would look for better-eating mushrooms before eating this one.
 Read More….

 Cauliflower Mushroom

-Cauliflower Mushroom, Vancouver Island, BCThe cauliflower mushroom is a wild edible mushroom that grows all over the Pacific Northwest in the fall.
+Edible-Mushrooms, Cauliflower Mushroom, Vancouver Island, BCThe cauliflower mushroom is a wild edible mushroom that grows all over the Pacific Northwest in the fall.
 They are incredible mushrooms to look at and are very tasty.
 They are connected to their growing areas by a system of mycelium that is kinda like a root system.
-When you harvest mushrooms, you should be careful not to damage the mycelium, if undamaged, they will fruit over and over again.
+When you harvest mushrooms, you should be careful not to damage the mycelium.
+If undamaged, they will fruit over and over again.
 Read More….

 Chaga Fungi